mercadopago/devsite-docs/guides/subscriptions/previous-requirements.en.md

 # Prerequisites

-To perform signature integration, you must meet the requirements listed below.
+To perform a signature integration, you must meet the requirements listed below.

 | Requirements | Description |
 |---|---|